I've been looking at the vertex format, and the one above is definitely not correct.

 Memory leaks are very possible as this code was written in a bit of a hurry just to get it working.
 As for delete vs delete [] they are identical in terms of memory deallocation (at least in all c++ implementations I'm aware of), the only difference is that delete [] calls destructors on the array items if they exist before releasing the memory.
 Long story short, I have a bad tendency to forget to use the [] when dealing with strings/raw data buffers since I don't really see them as objects.

-Subject: Source Code
+topic: Source Code

 To help the progress of tools development for Fable 2 we are running a Subversion server with source code of currently developed tools.
 It is currently a very small codebase, but we're sure it will grow over time as more progress is made into the file formats.